daattali/daattali.github.io/_posts/2018-04-09-mutate-non-vectorized.md

 2 another/directory/xyz/002.txt  xyz_002.txt
 ```

-This is one usecase of the `Vectorize()` function.
-I personally haven't had to use it before, but it can come in handy whenever you need to vectorize a non-vectorized function.
+This is only one usecase of the `Vectorize()` function.
+It can come in handy whenever you need to vectorize a non-vectorized function.

 For example, it seems that the `nrow()` function is not vectorized, because if I try to create a list with two dataframes in it and get the number of rows, I get `NULL`: